 There was a time when the Orient dropped down to the old 4th Division but he is the same as all of us, you follow your team through good times and bad.

 Things were looking brighter for The O’s with the 1988-89 season.
 (Nicking this next bit from Wikipedia)

 ‘Promotion had seemed out of the question for Leyton Orient, when they stood 15th in the league on 1 March 1989 with barely a quarter of the season left to play.’

-But after that they went on a run and it was during this run that Lol Ross immediately recorded the following song on a 4 track and sent it to the Leyton Orientear, one of the country’s oldest fanzines.
+But after that they went on a run and it was during this bit of form that Lol Ross recorded the following song on a 4 track and sent it to the Leyton Orientear, one of the country’s oldest fanzines.
 They then released it on flexidisc.

 So what happened with the results and where did they end up then ?
 Haven’t you listened to the song yet ?
 It’s all explained in there.